-Regulation A+ offers companies to raise $75 Million per year from the public - both from accredited and non-accredited investors.
+Regulation A+ offers companies to raise $75 Million per year from the public - both from accredited and non-accredited investors worldwide.

-Regulation A+ dramatically improves the funding prospects for companies that want a more practical and cost-effective way to IPO on the NASDAQ or retain control of their company.
-It has completely changed the possibility of raising capital; Reg A+ also offers other attractive listing options after the offering completes.
-Regulation A+ is ideal for companies with strong consumer appeal and a large and happy customer base; these indicate a successful Reg A+ offering.
+Regulation A+ dramatically improves the funding and liquidity prospects for companies that want a more practical and cost-effective way to raise capital or to IPO on the NASDAQ, and to retain control of their company.
+It has completely changed the capital raising landscape; Reg A+ also offers other attractive listing options after the offering completes.
+Regulation A+ is ideal for companies with strong consumer appeal and a large and happy customer base; these make a successful Reg A+ offering much less expensive to market.

-Reg A+ is also called a Public Offering because, after the offering, the Regulation A+ shares are considered liquid by the SEC; there is no lockup period unless you impose a lockup for your company.
-It is not a requirement, but Reg A+ can be used to take a company public and list on the NASDAQ, a Reg A+ IPO is much more cost-effective than a traditional S-1 IPO.
+Reg A+ is also called a Public Offering because, during and after the offering, the Regulation A+ shares are considered liquid by the SEC.
+There is no lockup period unless you impose a lockup for your company.
+It is not a requirement, but Reg A+ can be used to take a company public and list on the NASDAQ or the NYSE.
+A Reg A+ IPO is much more cost-effective than a traditional S-1 IPO and takes far less time to process by the SEC.
+We have had clients of ours get Qualified in 9 working days, while the average for our clients as of summer 2022 is about 30 days.
+It's prudent to project 60 days for a typical company.

 Tier 1 - Raise to $20M